alexandria-p/BugleMaestro/README.md

 Feel free to tweet at me too if you enjoyed using this mod - especially if you attach the footage you were able to save!

 If you would like to report any bugs, join the Peak modding discord and find me there.

-## Known bugs

-None.
-Please report any bugs to the Github page or in the Peak Modding Discord.

 # Can I copy this mod's code?
 Can I contribute to this project?